 When I came into this role as APSE’s Executive Director in January, it was inconceivable to me that we would be putting on the national conference in just six months.
 While much of the groundwork had been laid and much of the planning done, the road ahead was...read more

 APSE’s public testimony to the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities

 On Friday January 23rd, Executive Director Allison Wohl, provided APSE’s public testimony to the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities.
-This was APSE’s testimony: My name is Allison Wohl and I am...read more
+This was APSE’s testimony: My name is Allison Wohl and I am the...read more